 Paulus J. Ingram

 Deputy CEO: Paulus is responsible for Sarona’s investment team and chairs the firm’s investment committees.
 His 25 years of alternative investment experience includes a significant period at APG with roles such as Global Head of Hedge Funds, Senior Portfolio Manager of Opportunity Fund, Sustainability and Governance Specialist, and member the firm’s private market investment committee, investing approximately $20 billion per year.
 Today, Paulus serves as a Strategic Advisor to Capricorn Investment Group and as member of the British-American Project, an international fellowship.
 Paulus has a MA in International Finance from the University of Amsterdam, a Master of Laws from Vrije University, has completed Oxford’s Said School of Business Private Equity Program, a BA from Amherst College, and holds CAIA and CFA certifications.

 Managing Director of Impact & CCO: Serge oversees Sarona’s impact imperative and manages the firm’s legal and compliance work.
 Prior to joining Sarona in 2008, Serge was an underwriter and loan officer at Export Development Canada, a business analyst at Crédit Lyonnais, and founding chair of Agro Capital Management, a Ukrainian agricultural equipment leasing company.
-Today, he serves on several private equity funds’ advisory committees, corporate boards, and chairs the Canada Forum for Impact Investment and Development.
+Today, he serves on several private equity funds’ advisory committees, corporate boards, and sits on the board of the Canada Forum for Impact Investment and Development.
 Serge holds an MSc in Accounting and Finance from the London School of Economics, an International MBA from the Schulich School of Business, and is a CFA charter holder.

 Deborah de Rooij